 Development continues at 21st century speed, but immigration hasn’t stopped either so a visit to the Lower East Side can be an eclectic one.
 Whether you have lunch at Teany, a restaurant owned by the musician Moby, take a trip to the Tenement Museum or simply wander through the streets watching Chinese, Jewish and other nationalities coincide, exploring the Lower East Side is going to prove one of the most fascinating parts of any visit to New York.

 It will also prove the naysayers wrong; America is not devoid of history.
 Far from it.

-If you’re interested in learning more about the history of the Lower East Side, as well as sampling a few of the local foods, you can take a tour of the area with Walks of New York on their Lower East Side Stories: Food, History and Culture Tour, $44.
-You’ll explore all of the sights and history above as well as a whole lot more.
+If you’re interested in learning more about the history of the Lower East Side, as well as sampling a few of the local foods, you can take a tour of the area.
+Click here for reviews, details and prices.

 Planning the perfect trip to New York

 On a budget: HI NYC Hostel.
 Hostelling International hostels are as reliable as they come.
 As well as a great location and all the usual facilities, there’s a great list of social activities to get you involved.
 Perfect if you’re travelling solo.
 (If you’re looking for an up and coming area, check out the Local NYC, a design hostel in Queens.